Man digs pit for dead daughter, finds infant girl buried alive

 Hitesh Kumar Sirohi, the trader, rescued the girl and fed her milk using cotton.
 The girl is currently admitted to a private hospital.

-According to Superintendent of Police (city) Abhinandan Singh, Sirohi's wife Vaishali is a sub-inspector posted in Bareilly.
+According to Superintendent of Police (City) Abhinandan Singh, Sirohi's wife Vaishali is a sub-inspector posted in Bareilly.

 Is climate change linked to rain fury in Bihar and Uttar Pradesh?